idelsink/vue-cli-plugin-git-describe/README.md

 ## More information

-See [git-describe](https://www.npmjs.com/package/git-describe) for more information about the usage of the git-describe package.
+See [git-describe](https://www.npmjs.com/package/git-describe) for more information about the usage of the git-describe package and the reason to include the optional [semver](https://github.com/npm/node-semver) package.

 ## Tests